Q: Can other brands join AFIRM?

 A: Sampling products for testing is not an easy decision.
 Some AFIRM members specify exactly how many samples should be tested per order.
 Other AFIRM members let their suppliers make this decision.
-However, the objective is for the product manufacturer and the buyer to have confidence that residual chemicals on products comply with all chemical restrictions.
+However, the objective is for the product manufacturer and the buyer to have confidence that residual chemicals on products comply with all applicable chemical restrictions.
 Testing when you are not confident is necessary.

 Q: If a supplier has test equipment capable of matching the RSL requirements for their product range, can they use it in place of sending samples to an approved lab?

 Q: Clearly all elements of the supply chain have a responsibility to control restricted substances, but who tests?
-If a sample is tested in the supply chain, does it mean that further down the chain there is no need to test?
+If a sample is tested upstream in the supply chain, does it mean that further down the chain there is no need to test?
 Where does due diligence stop?